nadeem-ds/nadeemds/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on Portfolio Project
 - 🌱 I’m currently learning ...
 React & javascript
 - 👯 I’m looking to collaborate on ...
 Data Science Community
 - 🤔 I’m looking for help with ...
 Data Science Community